Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Human-plus-Algorithm vs. Algorithm-Only Counterfactuals

 Finally, we must estimate outcomes for children observed to be screened out by humans, but in the counterfactual screened in by the algorithm.
 We allow counterfactual outcomes for this cell to vary over a range of values for how much a screen-in reduces child harm, assuming homogeneous impacts of screen-in and a floor value for child harm.
 The counterfactual outcome for children screened out by humans and screened in by the algorithm is calculated as: $max(y_i-R, \underline{H})$, where $y_i$ is the realized outcome for child $i$, $R$ is the hypothetical effect of a screen-in, and $\underline{H}$ is the minimum possible value of standardized child harm (zero visits for all hospitalization types included in the harm index).
 Though developed independently, this methodology shares similarities with \cite{ben-michael2024} who also propose a bounding approach.

-Results of this counterfactual exercise are plotted in Figure \ref{counterfactual_boundAI}.
+{ \begin{spacing}{1.0}Notes: This figure shows average child harm under three scenarios.
+The first scenario is a benchmark control group where humans do not have access to the algorithm (light blue short-dashed line).
+The second scenario is when humans have access to the algorithm, which is the experiment's intervention group, shown with a 90\% confidence interval (solid dark blue line with shaded confidence bands; main estimates presented in Table \ref{SERVER_hospitaloutcomes1}).
+Finally, the figure shows a best-case scenario for the algorithm under a range of assumptions about the benefits of screen-in (orange dash-dot line).
+The best-case scenario for the algorithm assumes that the children who were screened in by humans, but for whom the algorithm would have screened out, would have been just as well off under the algorithm decision.
+Conversely, estimated benefits of algorithm screen-ins for children who were screened out by humans depend on the effects of a screen-in on child harm (range of hypothetical screen-in benefits, in terms of standard deviation reductions in harm, shown on horizontal axis). \end{spacing}} Results of this counterfactual exercise are plotted in Figure \ref{counterfactual_boundAI}.
 We compare child harm under a best case for our algorithm-only scenario (dashed orange line) with outcomes observed under human-only (dashed light blue line) and human-plus-algorithm decision-making (solid blue line with confidence band).
-The algorithm-only counterfactual outperforms the human-only scenario by construction, because it was assumed that children screened in by humans but screened out by the algorithm were not harmed by the screen out.
-This assumption is visualized by the algorithm-only line falling below the human-only line.
-The horizontal axis varies the effect of a screen-in for children that humans screened out but the algorithm would have screened in.
-These hypothetical screen-in effects range from zero to four standard-deviation reductions in harm.
-The vertical axis shows the average child harm index across the sample, for each hypothetical effect of a screen-in.
-We expect the actual treatment effect of a screen-in to be toward the far left of the axis ($<1$ SD reduction in harm), given that a screen-in is not a panacea, and given that the gap in harm between the most severely maltreated children (those in foster care) and the remainder of the sample is less than 0.5 standard deviations.
-Therefore, under reasonable assumptions that favor the algorithm, we find that child outcomes under a human-plus-algorithm scenario are better than, though statistically indistinguishable from, the algorithm-only best-case rule under realistic screen-in treatment effects ($<1$ SD), and similar under larger treatment effects.
-This result highlights the limits to fully automating complex social decisions with an algorithm, and provides evidence in favor of human-algorithm complementarity in our setting.
+The horizontal axis varies the hypothetical effect of a screen-in for children that humans screened out but the algorithm would have screened in.
+Given the favorable bounding assumptions, the algorithm-only counterfactual mechanically outperforms the human-only scenario.
+We find that child outcomes under a human-plus-algorithm scenario are better than, though statistically indistinguishable from, this favorable algorithm-only rule under realistic screen-in treatment effects ($<1$ SD), and are also comparable under larger hypothetical treatment effects.\footnote{To benchmark these magnitudes, the difference in harm between children placed in foster care and those who are not is 0.5 standard deviations of the harm index.} This result highlights the limits to fully automating complex social decisions with an algorithm, and provides evidence in favor of human-algorithm complementarity in our setting.